 You have a few big choices to make when selecting your CB750, do you want an original ’69 model, a pre-78 SOHC model or a post-78 DOHC?
 Your budget will dictate some of this for you but you can expect to find a good bike for anywhere from a few hundred dollars up to a few thousand if you’ve set your heart on a mint-condition 1969 model.

 No matter which variation you choose, you’re going to be buying one of the most iconic motorcycles ever made.
 Obviously, you’ll need to be ready to roll up your sleeves and get your hands dirty, but that’s half the reason we all ride motorcycles in the first place.

 Do you own a Honda CB750?
 What advice would you give to someone looking to purchase one?
-Guides like this are built on the advice, options and experience of people just like you, so if you have some tips or tricks that should be included in this Buyer’s Guide, shoot me an email – [email protected] – and I’ll update it to include your sage wisdom.
+Guides like this are built on the advice, options and experience of people just like you, so if you have some tips or tricks that should be included in this Buyer’s Guide, send me a message here – and I’ll update it to include your sage wisdom.

 Images courtesy of Honda, Honda America, and Deus Ex Machina.